Blaye

 Blaye (/fr/; Blaia /oc/) is a commune and subprefecture in the Gironde department in Nouvelle-Aquitaine in southwestern France.
 For centuries, Blaye was a particularly convenient crossing point for those who came from the north and went to Bordeaux or further south, to Spain and Portugal.
 Fortified since antiquity, this eminently strategic site located on the bank of a large river, was modernized at the end of the 17th century, thanks to Vauban.

 In 1685, the Commissaire general des fortifications of Louis XIV proposed the construction of a real lock on the Gironde in order to "take control of the river" and to hold Bordeaux in case of a revolt.
-It is then that the citadel of Blaye was built, constituting the major element of the estuary control system.
+It is then that the Citadel de Blaye was built, constituting the major element of the estuary control system.
 Dominating the urban landscape, this imposing building has been listed as a UNESCO World Heritage Site since 2008, as part of a group of structures engineered by Vauban, in testimony to their global influence on military architecture and planning over the next few centuries.